Now in early access

 Your value

-+Buy batteries wrapped in an RET.
++Buy batteries wrapped in an IET.
 Pay per kWh delivered.

 +Warranted capacity floor; your lender's checklist is already met.